The pros and cons of buying a lake house

 Cons of buying lakefront property

-If you spend a wonderful weekend at a friend’s lake house, you might experience all the obvious advantages but not some of the challenges of owning one.
-Consider the amount of work and care you invest in your primary residence and then imagine devoting the same level of attention to a second home that might be a 2- or 3-hour drive away.
+While spending a wonderful weekend at a friend’s lake house allows you to experience all the obvious advantages, owning one comes with its fair share of challenges and responsibilities.
+Consider the amount of work and care you invest in your primary residence, and then imagine devoting the same level of attention to a second home that might be several hours away.
 Here are some of the drawbacks to owning a lake house you should consider:

 A home on the water is close to the elements.
 Humidity from the water may cause the materials your home is made of to break down.
 Sand, leaves, and dirt can require a lot of work to clean up, and the wind blows a little harder off a large body of water.